Guilarte Added, Norman to 7-Day IL

 Carolina Mudcats News Release

-*ZEBULON - The Milwaukee Brewers recently announced a series of roster transactions with two affecting the Carolina Mudcats active roster.
-The announced moves included the addition of INF Daniel Guilarte, called up from the ACL Brewers to Carolina, as well as the transfer of C Satchell Norman to the 7-Day Injured List.
+ZEBULON - The Milwaukee Brewers recently announced a series of roster transactions with two affecting the Carolina Mudcats active roster.
+The announced moves included INF Cooper Pratt to the 7-Day Injured List and the transfer of INF Jose Acosta to Carolina from High-A Wisconsin.

 The Carolina Mudcats roster is currently at 30 active players.